andrewzamai/SLIMER_IT/README.md

 Traditional methods approach NER as a token classification problem with narrow domain specialization and predefined label sets.
 Beyond requiring extensive human annotations for each task, they also face significant challenges in generalizing to out-of-distribution domains and unseen labels.

 In contrast, Large Language Models (LLMs) have recently demonstrated strong zero-shot capabilities.
 Several models have been developed for zero-shot NER, including UniversalNER, GLiNER, GoLLIE, GNER, and SLIMER.
-Notably, SLIMER has proven particularly effective in handling unseen named entity types by utilizing definitions and guidelines to steer the model generation.
+Notably, SLIMER has proven particularly effective in handling unseen named entity types by leveraging definitions and guidelines to steer the model generation.

 However, little has been done for zero-shot NER in non-English data.
 To this end, we propose an evaluation framework for Zero-Shot NER, and we apply it to the Italian language.
 In addition, we fine-tune a version of SLIMER for Italian, which we call SLIMER-IT.